An ACT Government Website

 • Stage 2A City to Commonwealth Park under construction

-Expected to be complete in 2027
+Construction expected to be completed early in 2027

 • Stage 2B Commonwealth Park to Woden under construction